Glenn Murcutt, Marika-Alderton house, Yirrkala Community, 1991-94. Photograph by Glenn Murcutt. Courtesy of the Pritzker Prize Jury Media Office 2002.

 - Architecture Media: incorporating Architecture Australia, Artichoke and Landscape Architecture

 - Pritzker Architecture Prize Laureate 2002 – Glenn Murcutt

-- Our House - Histories of Australian Homes
+- Australian Heritage Commission, Our House – histories of Australian homes

 Listen, look and play

 - Royal Exhibition Building , video, 5 mins.
 Part of Australia's Heritage: National Treasures .
-Screen Australia.
+National Film and Sound Archive.